gavinyork/zephyr3d/apps/doc/report/scene.api.md

 // Warning: (ae-internal-missing-underscore) The name "getSceneNodeClass" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getSceneNodeClass(manager: SerializationManager): SerializableClass;
+export function getSceneNodeClass(manager: ResourceManager): SerializableClass;

 // Warning: (ae-internal-missing-underscore) The name "getSkyView" should be prefixed with an underscore because the declaration is marked as @internal
 //